Seizure for Forfeiture of Real Estate

 Under Florida law, the agency that is considering a forfeiture action against real estate should do the following:

-- Consult with the agency’s attorney regarding the investigation, seizure, and management of real property under consideration for seizure;
+- Consult with the agency’s attorney regarding the investigation, seizure, and management of the real property under consideration for seizure;

 - Determine whether probable cause exists to support a real estate forfeiture and assess potential case difficulties;